TwoFivinClimber/Scoped_Client/README.md

 - Run `npm run dev` to start the front-end portion of the application
 - Open [http://localhost:3000](http://localhost:3000) with your browser.

 **This repository is dependent on the [Back-End](https://github.com/TwoFivinClimber/Scoped-Server) running as well.
-Directions are listed in scoped [Scoped-Server](https://github.com/TwoFivinClimber/Scoped-Server) Readme.
+Directions are listed in [Scoped-Server](https://github.com/TwoFivinClimber/Scoped-Server) Readme.